 Economics and Business

-Professors: Leeds, Marabella, J. Ravelle, West; Associate Professors: Aziz, L. Ravelle, Rossi, Vinciguerra; Assistant Professors: Desiderio, Terrizzi; Visiting Assistant Professors: Godbey, Stahnke; Adjunct Faculty: Basile, Berkow, Best, Kamber-Todd, Klatchak, Kubel, Wright, Genay, Huff, Kar, Law, Lloyd, McCormick-Smith, Orlando.
+Professors: Leeds, Marabella, J. Ravelle, West; Associate Professors: Aziz, L. Ravelle, Rossi, Vinciguerra; Assistant Professor: Desiderio, Terrizzi; Visiting Assistant Professors: Godbey, Stahnke; Adjunct Faculty: Basile, Berkow, Best, Kamber-Todd, Klatchak, Kubel, Wright, Genay, Huff, Kar, Law, Lloyd, McCormick-Smith, Orlando.

 The Department of Economics and Business offers majors in economics (theory and policy, finance), management (marketing, organizational leadership), accounting, international management, and environmental policy and economics.
 Students interested in business administration pursue the management major, choosing either the marketing track or organizational leadership (human resources) track.
 In addition to preparing students for graduate work, these majors provide a background valuable in a wide range of occupations in business, government, and nonprofit organizations.
 Typical positions are in banking, certified public accounting, finance and investment, marketing, production, business administration and human-resource management, as well as positions in federal, state, and local government, hospitals, social-service agencies, schools, and colleges.

 - The economics major, with tracks in theory and policy or finance, provides a good background for careers in business and government, work in business, economics, law, public administration, planning, and other professional disciplines.

 - The management major, with tracks in marketing and organizational leadership, provides a comprehensive background in the functional and environmental areas of business, including business administration, and serves as a foundation for graduate work in business and management.